bebo-dot-dev/m3u-epg-editor/README.md

   --discard_channels [DISCARD_CHANNELS], -dc [DISCARD_CHANNELS]
                         Channels in the m3u to discard.
 Regex pattern matching is supported --include_channels [INCLUDE_CHANNELS], -ic [INCLUDE_CHANNELS]
                         Channels in the m3u to keep.
 Regex pattern matching is supported.
-Channel matched in this argument will always kept, effectively overriding of any other group or channel exclusion configuration.
+Channel matched in this argument will always be kept, effectively overriding of any other group or channel exclusion configuration.
   --range [RANGE], -r [RANGE]
                         An optional range window to consider when adding programmes to the epg --sortchannels [SORTCHANNELS], -s [SORTCHANNELS]